azeer-esmail/Analysis-for-Entrepreneurs-in-Berlin/README.md

 # Coursera_Capstone
-A repository for Coursera Data-Science course project
+A repository for Coursera Data-Science course projects